Erik-Donath/Sodium/README.md

 # Sodium
-An small x86 Operating System which uses multiboot2 and the grub bootloader.<br>
+An small x86 operating system which uses MultiBoot2 and the GRUB bootloader.<br>
-Warning: This Sytem is still in early development.
-Many things can (and propatly will) go wrong.
+Warning: This sytem is still in early development.
+Many things can (and probably will) go wrong.

-# What is a Operating System
+# What is an Operating System
 ![EX1](EX1.png)

 ## Build & Run
-This project is build by using a Docker container. <br><br>
+This project is built using a Docker container. <br><br>
 Steps to <b>Build and Run</b>:<br>
 <b>1:</b> Install Docker (Linux: ```apt install docker```, Windows: ```winget install Docker.DockerDesktop```)<br>
 <b>2:</b> Optional: Install qemu (Linux: ```apt install qemu```, Windows: visit 'https://www.qemu.org/' and use 'Stefan Weil' binaries.<br>